 Learning something is quite hard work – it requires real mental effort.
 Listening to someone tell you about a topic is actually pretty easy, as is reading over your notes or highlighting your textbook.
 Not only does it not require much mental effort, but it tends to produce the “illusion of competence” – where students genuinely believe they understand the material when they hear it, read it or see it, but they are not capable of recalling it under exam conditions or using it to solve problems.

 The majority of time in lessons is dedicated to active learning activities.

 Learning requires mental engagement and effort, but it doesn’t have to be boring or unpleasant to be effective – quite the opposite!
 Fathoming Physics lessons (almost) always involve problem solving that is embedded in practical activities.
 Wherever possible, the problems we solve are not simply “substitution” questions, but are centered on meaningful, real questions that can be answered by students using the physics introduced in the lesson.
 The practical experiences students obtain act as “memory anchors” that students can build their understanding onto and around, allowing them to leverage the physical experiences they have had in class to solve unfamiliar problems when they encounter them.

-An example of this in practice: When studying our topic on Newtonian mechanics we determine experimentally, over the course of a number of lessons, whether students would be able to break a karate board with their fist, as we introduce the concepts of impulse, kinetic energy, work and conservation of momentum, and measure the energy to break a karate board and the speed of their fist with a high speed camera.
+An example of this in practice: When studying our topic on Newtonian mechanics we determine experimentally, over the course of a number of lessons, whether students would be able to break a karate board with their fist, as we introduce the concepts of impulse, kinetic energy, work and conservation of momentum, and measure the energy to break a karate board and the speed of a fist using video analysis.
 These lessons, which are designed to make sense as a coherent sequence, give students confidence that the physics they are learning relates to the real world and is useful in solving real problems.
 These type of lessons take significant time to develop and refine, but students find them interesting and enjoyable.